openshpark/jmdoc_ko/README.md

 # etc
 We recommend every repository include a README, LICENSE, and .gitignore.

-¡¦or create a new repository on the command line
+or create a new repository on the command line

 ```bash
 echo # jmdoc_ko >> README.md